sxjczzl/Homebrew-brew/docs/Manpage.md

 Read more at <https://docs.brew.sh/Analytics>.

 `brew analytics` [`state`]
-<br>Display the current state of Homebrew's analytics.
+<br />Display the current state of Homebrew's analytics.

 `brew analytics` (`on`|`off`)
-<br>Turn Homebrew's analytics on or off respectively.
+<br />Turn Homebrew's analytics on or off respectively.

 `brew analytics regenerate-uuid`
-<br>Regenerate the UUID used for Homebrew's analytics.
+<br />Regenerate the UUID used for Homebrew's analytics.

 ### `autoremove` [*`options`*]